Jass-Noor2012/solidityProject/README.md

 ## Discription
 This software is a simple contract built in Solidity, a programming language for creating smart contracts on the Ethereum blockchain.
-The contract contains a two functions mint and burn.Mint function uses addition assignment operators to increase the total supply and balance while burn function uses a conditional loop if in which substraction assignment opterator are are performed to deduct the value from total supply and balance.
+The contract contains a two functions mint and burn.Mint function uses addition assignment operators to increase the total supply and balance while burn function uses a conditional statement "if" in which substraction assignment operator is performed to deduct the value from total supply and balance.
 This program provides a simple and uncomplicated introduction to Solidity programming that can be used as a foundation for more sophisticated projects in the future.

 ## Getting Started